lunafoxfire/satisfactory-docs-parser/README.md

 To test the cli while developing use `node ./build/cli.js`

 There are no automated tests or anything since this is a small project.
 I may add more rigor later if this becomes widely used.

+# TODO

+Currently there's no parsing of image and icon paths but I plan on adding this very soon (tm)

+# Acknowledgements

+Huge huge huge thanks to greeny ([github](https://github.com/greeny)) for their project Satisfactory Tools ([repo](https://github.com/greeny/SatisfactoryTools)).
+The work they had already done in parsing out the data in the satisfactory docs made this project 100x easier.